a-jwc/web-server-java/README.md

 # csc667-web-server

+## Info
+- **THERE IS NOT MASTER / MAIN BRANCH.
+WHEN STARTING THE REPO, BRANCH CHAU_DEV WAS THE FIRST BRANCH PUSHED TO THE REPO AFTER SWITCHING FROM OUR TEMPORARY PERSONAL PRIVATE REPO AND THERE WAS NO WAY FOR US TO CHANGE THIS.
+PLEASE USE CHAU_DEV IN PLACE OF MASTER.
+WE APOLOGIZE FOR THIS INCONVENIENCE.**
+- There are commits after the deadline because we forgot to change the paths for httpd.conf and because of error during merging.
+Please accept this most recent commit.

 ## Milestones / Specifications

 - [ ] 1.
 Read, and store, standard configuration files for use in responding to client requests - AC